Convert a String to a Number (int, float) in Python

 # ValueError: Exceeds the limit (4300 digits) for integer string conversion; use sys.set_int_max_str_digits() to increase the limit

-As introduced in the next section, conversions with bases that are powers of 2 (binary, octal, hexadecimal, etc.) are unlimited.
-For affected APIs, refer to the official documentation.
+As explained in the next section, conversions using bases that are powers of 2 (binary, octal, hexadecimal, etc.) are not subject to this limitation.
+For a full list of affected APIs, refer to the official documentation:

 Conversions where the base is a power of 2, such as binary, octal, or hexadecimal, are not limited.